LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/why-templates.rst.txt

 .. admonition:: Note

    If the template expects data for a list, but the controller does not provide the information, that part of the screen remains empty.
-Later in this chapter, you will learn how to provide default data to avoid this situation.

 Check Your Understanding
 -------------------------